Ildarik/100-days-of-code/log.md

 **Today's Progress**: Finished all modals.
 Fixed all remarks.
 Did other improvements.

 **Thoughts**: Always keep in mind UX and design.
-Put yourself as a user.
+Put yourself in the user's shoes.